Lauffenburger-Lab/LEMBAS/readme.md

-# Artificial Signaling Network (ASN)
+# LEMBAS - Large-scale knowledge-EMBedded Artificial Signaling-networks

-- The Artificial Signaling Network enables genome-scale simulation of intracellular signaling.
+- LEMBAS enables genome-scale simulation of intracellular signaling.

 - Abstract:

   Mammalian cells adapt their functional state in response to external signals in form of ligands that bind receptors on the cell-surface.
-Mechanistically, this involves signal-processing through a complex network of molecular interactions that govern transcription factor (TF) activity patterns.
+Mechanistically, this involves signal-processing through a complex network of molecular interactions that govern transcription factor activity patterns.
 Computer simulations of the information flow through this network could help predict cellular responses in health and disease.
-  Here we develop a recurrent neural network constrained by prior knowledge of the signaling network with ligand concentrations as input, TF activity as output and signaling molecules as hidden nodes.
-Simulations are assumed to reach steady state, and we regularize the parameters to enforce this.
-Using synthetic data, we train models that generalize to unseen data and predict the effects of gene knockouts.
-We also fit models to a small experimental data set from literature and confirm the predictions using cross validation.
-This demonstrates the feasibility of simulating intracellular signaling at the genome-scale.
+Here we develop a recurrent neural network framework constrained by prior knowledge of the signaling network with ligand-concentrations as input and transcription factor -activity as output.
+Applied to synthetic data, it predicts unseen test-data (Pearson correlation r=0.98) and the effects of gene knockouts (r=0.8).
+We stimulate macrophages with 59 different ligands, with and without addition of lipopolysaccharide, and collect transcriptomics data.
+The framework predicts this data under cross-validation (r=0.8) and knockout simulations suggest a role for RIPK1 in modulating the lipopolysaccharide response.
+This work demonstrates the feasibility of genome-scale simulations of intracellular signaling.

 - Reference: -